hteumeuleu/caniemail/_features/html-required.md

 }
 notes: ""
 notes_by_num: {
   "1": "Partial.
-Only supported with non Gmail accounts."
+Only supported with non Gmail accounts.", "2": "Partial.
+The `required` attribute is supported, but form elements are not."
 }
 ---